spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/password-blocklist.md

 To validate the password blocklist, use the following steps.

-1. Log in to the Palette VerteX system console.
+1. Log in to the Palette system console.
 Refer to [Access the System Console](../system-management.md#access-the-system-console) guide.

 2. From the **left Main Menu** select **My Account**.